Largest oil refinery on East Coast will close after fire

 The company emerged from federal bankruptcy court last year after restructuring its debt, leaving its majority ownership in the hands of investment banking firms Credit Suisse Asset Management and Bardin Hill.

-Friday’s fire at the complex broke out early in the morning, and video showed the enormous orange blast bursting into the sky.
+Friday’s fire at the complex broke out early in the morning, and video showed an enormous orange blast bursting into the sky.

 It set off three explosions, felt miles away, as the fire plowed through a tangle of pipes carrying fuel across the complex, the company has said.
 It happened at the Girard Point refinery, one of two at the PES complex in south Philadelphia.